 LOCKOUT/TAGOUT all power sources prior to wiring or servicing the unit.
 Electrical shock hazard that may cause severe injury or death.
-Connect only low voltage NEC Class II circuits to the Error!
-Reference source not found.
-Error!
-Reference source not found..
+Connect only low voltage NEC Class II circuits to the terminal blocks.
 Reinstall and secure all protective front panels when the wiring installation is complete.

 Rebel Applied units are available with several control schemes which may require low voltage field wiring.
 Use the Unit Specific Electrical Schematics to determine which control connections will be required for installation.
 Check unit specific electrical documentation in the door of the control panel.
-Figure 110 is a graphical representation of TB2 and Table 12 shows the possible field connections that can be made.
+Figure 132 is a graphical representation of TB2 and Table 13 shows the possible field connections that can be made.